Mickey42302/JavaEditionDevTools/README.md

 ## F3 Key Binds

-This mod also re-enables the developer F3 key binds.
+This mod re-enables the developer F3 key binds.
 To see a list of them in game, you can use the F3 + F7 key bind I added.

 F3 + F = Fog

-F3 + U = Frustum, hold Shift to kill
+F3 + U = Frustum, hold shift to kill

 F3 + O = Frustum culling Octree